πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Available In-Store

-Medical-grade compression socks and plantar fascia sleeves provide arch support and heel compression throughout the day — reducing pain between physiotherapy sessions.
-Ideal for patients who stand or walk for extended periods.
+Medical-grade compression socks and plantar fascia sleeves provide arch support and heel compression throughout the day.

 Brands stocked: Sigvaris, Bauerfeind